metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 Various users who work with climate adaptation or products for climate adaptation must obtain relevant data on expected future climate change (climate projections), including hydrology and natural hazards.
 The Norwegian Climate Service Center will calculate new climate and hydrology projections (expected changes in the future) for Norway up to the year 2100.

 This use case focuses on the new projections for the yearly average and extreme air temperatures in Norway, forward in time to year 2100.

+**Goal:** To produce new climate projections of yearly air temperatures in Norway.

 We follow the model presented in the :ref:`users-definition` section:

 * **Producers:** the Norwegian Climate Service Center